-YEAR 11 HSC ASSESSMENT BOOKLET ACKNOWLEDGEMENT
+HSC ASSESSMENT BOOKLET ACKNOWLEDGEMENT

-I \\\\\, (name printed) have received the Henry Kendall High School assessment document for 2023.

-I am aware of the requirements for each course, and I have noted in particular the sections relating to "Late Work", and the "NESA's Policy on Non-Attempts", as again outlined below.

-Any assessment handed in late will be checked diagnostically but will receive no marks - it will be classified as a NON-ATTEMPT OR NON-SERIOUS ATTEMPT.

-NESA'S POLICY ON NON-ATTEMPTS/NON-SERIOUS ATTEMPT

-A candidate receives zero marks for an assessment task:

-- for non-completion of a task by the due date, or - because of the standard of work that task will be considered to be a NON-ATTEMPT.

-"When a candidate has been given zero marks (ie, NON-ATTEMPT) because of failure to complete assessment tasks totalling 50% or more of the final assessment marks, the Principal must certify that the course has not been studied satisfactorily."

-In these circumstances the candidate may be ineligible for a Higher School Certificate.

-NB Candidates and parents will be notified, in writing, when tasks are NON-ATTEMPTS, and when the "50% rule" is in danger of being breached.

-\\\\\ Signed (Student)

-Parent/Caregiver name

-Parent/Caregiver signature

-Date \\\\/\\\\/
+, (na ame printed) have received the Henry Kendall High School assessment document for 2023-2024. , , , course, and I have noted in particular the sections relating on Non-Attempts", as again outlined below.
+Any assessment handed in late will be one classified as a NON-ATTEMPT OR N o checked diagnostically but will receive no marks - it will ON-SERIOUS ATTEMPT.
+NESA'S POLICY ON NON-ATTEMP TS/NON-SERIOUS ATTEMPT A candidate receives zero marks for an a ssessment task: For non completion of a task by the ne due date, or Because of the standard of work t hat task will be considered to be a NON-ATTEMPT. • marks (ie, NON-ATTEMPT) because of failure to complete of the final assessment marks, the Principal must certify sfactorily." n these circumstances the candidate ma y be ineligible for a Higher School Certificate.
+NB Candidates and parents will be no and when the "50% rule" is in dar otified, in writing, when tasks are NON-ATTEMPTS, nger of being breached.
+Signed (Student) Parent/Caregiver Name Parent/Caregiver Signature Oato

 (This page to be left in the booklet.
-A separate sheet enclosed is to be completed and returned to the DP Office)
+A separate COLOUR sheet enclosed is to be completed and returned to the Front Office)